sarahwalther/project_one/readme.md

 1. I can see uploaded visual aids and other graphic information. (make this more explicit)
 1. I can comment on other teachers' messages.
 1. I can filter by tags that may have been added to the comments (ex: behavior).

-Issues to work out if there's time: student input to First Last name to save it as first_last add teachers by email address, not last name
+1. Issues to work out if there's time:
+1. student input to First Last name to save it as first_last
+1. add teachers by email address, not last name

+## API and Gems used

+* LinkedIn API - to log in to the app through an outside provider
+* Redis Gem - to use the Redis database to store information
+* Sinatra Gem - a web framework to build the skelleton of the app
+* HTTParty Gem - to access the LinkedIn API
+* JSON Gem - to translate from and to Ruby

+## Instructions to run this App locally

+Clone the Repo and cd into it

+	$ git clone git@github.com:sarahmcalear/project_one.git
+	$ cd project_one

+Now install the required Gems and boot up your Redis server and start you app in separate Terminal windows

+	$ bundle install
+	$ redis-server
+	$ rackup